 I don’t mind talking to my students about my writing, to be honest, but I’d much rather talk to them about their own writing.
 If anything, I try to present myself as a model—someone who enjoys the writing and reading life from whom they might learn a few habits to carry with them into adulthood.

 Once, one of my sophomores brought in my book for me to sign for her during class, and I thought that was incredibly sweet of her.
 She said she had read the whole thing the night before and couldn’t sleep, which fascinated me to hear.

 What is something that you’ve read lately that makes you think, “My students would enjoy reading this.”?

 I read Kevin Powers’s The Yellow Birds in a day last fall and couldn’t help but think that my sophomores would love to read it, especially because they reacted so positively to The Things They Carried.
 In fact, one of our teachers has added the book to his War Literature elective for next year.
 It tells the story of a young man, not a few years older than they are, cast into another world—one that contrasts incredibly with their own, one to which they might have great difficulty relating.

 I often talk to my students about ‘relatability’ and how, perhaps, they ought to avoid easy-to-relate-to-characters—after all, Nabokov says that the worst thing a reader can do is to identify with a character.
 This often surprises them because for so long many of their discussions of books revolve around their ability to relate to characters.
-Instead, we talk about empathy, reading about characters who experience life quite differently from how we do, and how our abilities to empathize with different kinds of people help us become better human beings.subscribe to Ploughshares?
+Instead, we talk about empathy, reading about characters who experience life quite differently from how we do, and how our abilities to empathize with different kinds of people help us become better human beings.Might we be so bold as to suggest that you subscribe to Ploughshares?